elusivecodes/FyreEncryption/README.md

 Set the encrypter config.

 - `$key` is a string representing the encrypter key.
-- `$config` is an array containing configuration data.
+- `$config` is an array containing configuration options.

 ```php
 Encryption::setConfig($key, $config);